roemmele/narrative-prediction/ROC/README.md

 # RNN-based Binary Classifier for the ROC Story Cloze Test
 This repository contains Python code that trains and evaluates a model that predicts the endings of stories in the Story Cloze Test, using the corresponding ROCStories corpus for training (see [here](http://cs.rochester.edu/nlp/rocstories/) for details about the task and dataset).
-The code here implements the best-performing model described in the paper* [An RNN-based Binary Classifier for the Story Cloze Test](https://roemmele.github.io/publications/eacl2017_storyclozetest_cameraready.pdf).
+The code here implements the best-performing model<sup>*</sup> described in the paper [An RNN-based Binary Classifier for the Story Cloze Test](https://roemmele.github.io/publications/eacl2017_storyclozetest_cameraready.pdf).
 Very broadly speaking, this model represents stories according to vector (specifically, skipthought vector) representations of their sentences which are then encoded by a recurrent (GRU) neural layer.
 The top layer of the model is a binary classifier that is trained to distinguish "correct" endings for stories given in the ROCStories corpus from "incorrect" endings that are artificially generated from the same corpus.
 Here the incorrect endings are generated using the "random" and "backward" methods described in the paper.
 When applied to an item in the Story Cloze Test, the model predicts the probability of each candidate ending being correct for the given story, and selects the ending with the higher score.
 See the paper for more details.

 ## Dependencies